 Support at Home

 You may need support to manage at home.
 The person or people that you care for may require aids or adaptations to help them move around safely at home (find out more here) or more structural work (means tested grants available) may be required.
 Assistive Technology might also help you keep your cared-for safe and independent at home.
-If you are struggling to cope at home or manage the needs of your cared-for, you can request a Care Act and/or Carer’s Assessment from Norfolk County Council on 0344 800 8020.

 You are not alone – there is a community of carers that offer peer support via Carers Groups or online.
 Sometimes you might need some encouragement or a bit of support to get through a difficult time.
 Carers Matter Norfolk can provide you with one-to-one individual support by phone, in person or online, accessing services and support for you or your cared-for, identifying practical strategies for coping with the demands of the caring role.